CatAndDogCode/CatAndDogCode/README.md

 - 👋 Hey, I'm Penelope (formally known as "Watermeloon")
 - 👀 I like to animate and program discord bots with the language discord.js.
 I also know javascript.
-- 🌱 Right now I'm taking an advanced bot coding course and a javascript course.
+- 🌱 Right now I'm taking a javascript course.
 - 💞️ I like to create bots for others, if you'd like a bot for your discord server, feel free to contact me!
 - 📫 Discord Watermeloon#0001